SinghTushar20/Learn-to-Code/05-Machine Learning and AI/03-Machine Learning/Readme.md

   - The goal of training a linear model is to determine the ideal weight for each feature.
   - If a weight is 0, then its corresponding feature does not contribute to the model.
 - In supervised learning, a machine learning algorithm builds a model by examining many examples and attempting to find a model that minimizes loss; this process is called **empirical risk minimization**.
-  - _loss_ is a number indicating how bad the model's prediction was on a single example.
+  - _loss_ is a number indicating how bad the model's prediction was on a single example.\

-## DATA PREPROCESSING

-- Data Preprocessing Tools
-  - Importing the libraries
-  - Importing the dataset
-  - Taking care of missing data
-  - Encoding categorical data
-    - Encoding the Independent Variable
-    - Encoding the Dependent Variable
-  - Splitting the dataset into the Training set and Test set
-  - Feature Scaling